fybrik/fybrik/docs/StorageManagement.md

 - Optionally update IT config policies to specify when the new storage can/should be selected

-- Optionally extend catalog-connector to support the new connection.

-- Deploy new/modified yamls and re-install Fybrik release using StorageManager image and the new taxonomy schema.
-No change to fybrik_crd is required.

 ## Fybrik deployment configuration

 In [values.yaml](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/values.yaml) add a section `storageManager` with `image` of StorageManager.
 Modify manager deployment to bring up a new container running in the manager pod.

-## Changes to Optimizer and storage type selection
+## Changes to Optimizer and storage selection

-Currently, the only available storage type is S3.
+Currently, the only available storage connection type is S3.
 It has been hard-coded inside manager as the default connection type used in the write flow of a new dataset.
 Now, the following changes are required (both to optimizer and the manager naive algorithm):

-- add the constraint of storage type/category matching the module protocol
+- add the constraint of connection type/category matching the module protocol

 - do not specify the desired connection type and determine it later from the selected storage type